tansudasli/uiux-sandbox/README.md

 - .sketch: Sketch design
 - .snproject: Supernova project (imported .sketch file)

+- [x] supernova-sandbox/: contains sketch and imported supernova project, also IOS and Android exports.
+- [x] sketch-sandbox/: contains skecth apps.

 ## How To Start
 1. Download sketch.io
 2. Download supernova.io
 3. Download material.io plugin for sketch

 ## Strategy
-- in generally using **Supernova** for code generartion for IOS and Android is not working as expected.
+- in generally using **Supernova** for code generation for IOS and Android is not working as expected.
 Missing exports, double xml lines etc..**That's totaly waste of time**.